gregdionne/mcbasic/examples/benchmark/README.md

 # Sort Benchmark

-The "sort" folder contains identical versions of the classic bubblesort and quicksort algorithms that may be run on a TRS80 MC-10.
+The "sort" folder contains identical versions of the classic bubblesort, quicksort and countsourt algorithms that may be run on a TRS80 MC-10.

 # For-Loop Benchmark